aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ## Connecting an External Router

-In addition to multi-pod, this AVD set also has an example of connecting to an external network.
+In addition to multi-pod, this example also has a tenant/VRF connecting to an external network via a router (R1).
 This is defined in the EVPN_SERVICES.yml file.
 The `l3_interfaces` parameter creates an L3 interface in the VRF on a specific leaf, and the `bgp_peer` section.

 ```YAML
 ---